Officials list pot vape brands reported in US outbreak

 Some of the brands cited by the CDC are sold in states with legalized marijuana.
 But counterfeits of those legitimate brands have flooded the market around the country, forcing some to redesign their packaging.

+Bill Loucks, co-founder of TKO Products, said his company sells only to licensed dispensaries in California, but the company gets emails asking about TKO-branded cartridges purchased elsewhere.

+“If you bought them outside of California … you are the proud owner of fakes,” Loucks said in an email.

 The CDC also said Friday that the worst of the outbreak may be over.
-Hospitalizations peaked in mid-September and have been steadily declining since then, officials said.
+Preliminary data indicates hospitalizations peaked in mid-September and have been declining since, officials said.

+Investigators want more data until they feel certain the outbreak is waning.
+If it is, there may be more than one reason, including growing public caution about vaping or perhaps a change in what cartridge makers are putting into them, King said.

 But cases are still coming in, with 2,291 reported this year — including 176 that joined the tally in late November.
 Every state has reported cases, and 25 states and the District of Columbia have reported a total of 48 deaths.

 Symptoms include trouble breathing, chest pain, fatigue and vomiting.
-Imaging tests show lung injuries and doctors can’t find infections or other causes.
 About half the patients are people in their teens or early 20s.

 The outbreak appears to have started in March.
 CDC officials have gradually come to focus their investigation on black-market THC cartridges.

 An analysis of about 1,800 of the hospitalized patients found about 80% said they used at least one THC product.
-Last month, CDC officials said they had narrowed in on a culprit — a chemical compound called vitamin E acetate that has been commonly found in the lungs of sick patients as well as in the products that they vaped.
+Last month, CDC officials said they had narrowed in on a culprit — a chemical compound called vitamin E acetate that has been commonly found in the lungs of sick patients and in the products they vaped.

+Vitamin E acetate is a thickening agent that’s been added to illicit THC vaping liquids.
+But it’s possible it also may have been added to vaping liquids containing CBD, another cannabis extract, King said.
+About 1% of the patients said they had vaped CBD products only.

-The agency is recommending that people do not use any e-cigarettes or vaping products that contain THC, especially those obtained from friends, family members or black market dealers.
+The agency is recommending that people do not use any electronic cigarettes or vaping products that contain THC, especially those obtained from friends, family members or black market dealers.

-However, 13% of patients said they vaped only nicotine, and CDC officials are continuing to look at nicotine-containing vapes, too.
+However, 13% of patients said they vaped only nicotine.
+CDC officials are continuing to look at nicotine-containing vapes, and to advise caution about all types of vaping products until the investigation is concluded, King said.